Draw-League/draw-league/README.md

 1. Create the necessary tables.
 1. Add an environment variable for `SERVER_SESSION_SECRET` with a nice random string for security.
 1. In the deploy section, select manual deploy.

+## Cloudinary

+1. Create Cloudinary account.
+2. Add an environment (.env file) variable for `VITE_CLOUD_NAME` with cloud name as as a string.
+3. Add an environment (.env file) variable for `VITE_PRESET_NAME` with preset name as as a string.

 ## Update Documentation